cseharshit/cseharshit/README.md

 I believe that technology could bring peace to the world and my goal is to find a way to do that.<br> You could find more about me <a href=https://cseharshit.github.io>here</a>..

-If I have to sell myself, these are my basic ### properties:
+If I have to sell myself, these are my basic attributes:

 - 🇭 Hard-working.
 I'm a super lazy guy otherwise, But when I have work to do, I'd give all I have to finish it, so that  I could go back to being lazy again. xD